top of page

 Cost: £ Effort: +++

-Stimulate your students’ creative thinking and encourage them to explore their own interests by creating a poster related to the theme of Growth.
+Stimulate your students’ creative thinking and encourage them to explore their own interests by creating a poster related to the theme of Time.
 There are some great prizes to be won, with judges looking for creative approaches, clear STEM content and effective communication.
-For secondary schools, we love the idea of a poster on how neurons grow and change, which is the basis for learning.
+For secondary schools, we love the idea of a poster on how our brains change over time through our lives, which is the basis for learning.
 For a starting point, why not watch our video on neurogenesis (how our brains make new neurons) or check out our blog on how memories stored in the brain through a process called neuroplasticity.

 4. Explore real-life scientists with the ‘A Scientist Just Like Me’ resource